Key Elements of an LLC Operating Agreement

 Open a Business Bank Account

-The LLC business structure works to separate your company’s assets from your personal assets.
+The LLC business structure works to separate your company’s business assets from your personal assets.
 This separation — called the corporate veil — protects your personal assets if your business ever faces a lawsuit or incurs any other financial debts.
-This is where the “limited liability” in LLC comes in.
+This is what prevents you from being held personally liable.

-Mixing your personal bank account with your business’s bank account — called “commingling” — will break that corporate veil.
-That’ll open your personal bank account to undue exposure and completely negate the asset protection your LLC was meant to provide.
+Mixing your personal bank account with your business’s bank account — called “commingling” — will break that corporate veil and open a personal bank account to undue exposure that completely negates the asset protection your LLC was meant to provide.

 You can avoid this by opening a business bank account with your EIN and transferring in any initial funds.
 But, remember to document this funds transfer in your company’s official records.